RESEARCH

 Explore more of the project HERE.

-THE PEDAGOGICAL IMPULSE
+THE PEDAGOGICAL IMPUSE

 The Pedagogical Impulse is a research-creation project led by Dr. Stephanie Springgay.
 The project resides at the intersections between social practice, knowledge production, pedagogy, and “school.”
-As a site for artistic-research in art and education it has initiated a number of experimental, critical, and collaborative projects, such as the “Counter with Care” project and “The Instant Class Kit” and its self-guided workshops.
+As a site for artistic-research in art and education, it has initiated a number of experimental, critical, and collaborative projects, such as the “Counter with Care” project and “The Instant Class Kit” and its self-guided workshops.